steveculshaw/brindlewoodbay/README.md

 Winnie in for her interview by Detective Cooper<br>
  ... "did you use gloves?"
 "Yes"<br>
- ... "so what are those?"
+ ... "so what are those?"<br>
  ... another set of gloves in the waste bin

-Sketch of a sailor being consumed by a whale ... which had human eyes!
+Sketch of a sailor being consumed by a whale<br>
+ ... which had human eyes!

-Try and get a sample of the blood from the scrimshaw gallery<br>
+Atsidi tries and get a sample of the blood from the scrimshaw gallery<br>
  ... oops!!!
  ... **[Crown of the Queen: cut scene]** Atsidi climbing lighthouse for fun